MicrosoftDocs/dynamics365smb-docs/business-central/admin-job-queues-schedule-tasks.md

 Sales orders that are ready to post will now be posted every week day at 4 PM.

 > [!NOTE]
 > If the job queue cannot post the sales order, the status is changed to **Error** and the sales order is added to the list of sales orders that the user must handle manually.
-For more information, see the "To view status or errors in the job queue" section.
+For more information, see [To view status or errors in the job queue](admin-job-queues-schedule-tasks.md#to-view-status-or-errors-in-the-job-queue).

 After job queues are set up and running, the status can change as follows within each recurring period: